-Gen Rawat had stressed on self-reliance in defence: Rajnath
+Gen Rawat Had Stressed On Self-Reliance In Defence: Rajnath

-New Delhi, Dec 13 (IANS) Modernisation of Armed Forces and total self-reliance in the defence sector were subjects close to India's first Chief of Defence Staff (CDS), Gen Bipin Rawat's heart, said Defence Minister Rajanth Singh, pointing out "it is everyone's responsibility now to work tirelessly to achieve the objective even sooner".
+New Delhi: Moderni-sation of Armed Forces and total self-reliance in the defence sector were subjects close to India's first Chief of Defence Staff (CDS), Gen Bipin Rawat's heart, said Defence Minister Rajanth Singh, pointing out "it is everyone's responsibility now to work tirelessly to achieve the objective even sooner".

 "Freedom is not a goal, but a path.
 To a sovereign nation, freedom means the ability and capacity to take any decision related to defence and socio-economic development.
 In any situation, we can take a decision only when we are completely self-reliant," he stressed.